SodenSys/safeLockr/README.md

 - Create a new folder, open a terminal, navigate to that folder in your terminal, and run the command `git clone https://github.com/SodenSys/safeLockr.git` in your terminal.
 - Open the entire root folder for the new cloned repository, called 'safeLockr', in your IDE of choice (VS Code, Eclipse, Jetbrains Rider, etc).
 - In the terminal of your IDE, navigate to the subfolder 'safeLockr' (../safeLockr/safeLockr/) and type `dotnet run`.
 The API will build, launch, and display a URL-address (localhost).
-Note that the crosses are to be replaced with your port number!
 - Open your localhost-URL, add /home after it, then click the top link to reach the encryption API.
-- Add the input you want to encrypt right after the '=' in the URL.
+- Add the input you want to encrypt right after the '=' in the URL and press 'Enter' to get your output!

 <div align="center">